rpittman3/NortheastSupply/DATABASE_MIGRATION_GUIDE.md

 1. **Regular Backups:** Consider exporting your database regularly as a backup, even if you're not copying to a new Repl
 2. **Filename:** Keep the timestamp in the filename so you know when the backup was created
+3. **File Size:** The new custom format creates smaller, compressed backups (about 5x smaller than old SQL format)
+4. **Special Characters:** The custom format properly handles products with quotes, newlines, and HTML in descriptions
-3. **Testing:** After importing, test all major features to ensure everything works correctly
+5. **Testing:** After importing, test all major features to ensure everything works correctly
-4. **Environment Variables:** Remember to set up your SMTP settings and other environment variables in the new Repl
+6. **Environment Variables:** Remember to set up your SMTP settings and other environment variables in the new Repl

 ## Need Help?